 Professor Michael J.Z.
-Mannheimer has a national reputation among legal scholars and jurists for his research explaining and demonstrating contemporary applications of original understandings of the United States Constitution, principally involving the Bill of Rights amendments for protections against unreasonable search and seizure, and cruel and unusual punishment.
-He has been recognized for his work by election to the American Law Institute, the leading organization in the United States producing scholarly works to help judges, lawyers and legislators in their thinking on clarifying, modernizing and improving the law.
+Mannheimer has a national reputation among legal scholars and jurists for his research on the original understandings of the United States Constitution, principally protections against unreasonable search and seizure, and cruel and unusual punishment.
+He has been recognized for his work by election to the American Law Institute, the leading organization in the United States for lawyers, judges, and scholars to help clarify, modernize, and improve the law.

-At Chase, he is also coordinator of the Kentucky Innocence Project, in which students investigate credible claims of wrongful convictions.
+At Chase, Professor Mannheimer is also coordinator of the Kentucky Innocence Project, in which students investigate credible claims of wrongful convictions.

 The Fourth Amendment: Original Understandings and Modern Policing (forthcoming Summer 2023) (University of Michigan Press)